Scripture Reference: Genesis 1: 1-5

 God created the world.
 Everything was dark until He made light to shine in the darkness The early earth was without form until the Spirit of God acted.
 It was also dark, for there was no light until God created it.
 When God spoke the command, there was light.
 Then God separated the light and the dark and called them day and night.
 It was not until later that He created the sun, moon, and stars, and set up the seasons, days, and years, beginning time as we know it.
 The first day’s light may have come from a source known only by God because no specific light sources are mentioned until the fourth day.

 Almost without exception, children in your classes will have been exposed to at least one view of how the world has come to be.
-Movies and television programming for the even the very youngest children often suggests or blatantly expresses the idea that our world is millions of years old and that it evolved over time.
+Movies and television programming for even the very youngest children often suggests or blatantly expresses the idea that our world is billions of years old and that it evolved over time.
 Not all people who believe in the God of creation agree on some of the most basic ideas.
 There is much controversy over the details of Genesis chapters 1-2.
-One reason for this is because Genesis does not give detailed scientific explanation of how God did His work.
-God does not choose to tell us exactly HOW it was done.
+One reason for this is because Genesis is not a scientific explanation of how God did His work.
+God does not choose to tell us HOW it was done.
 However, the Bible leaves no doubt about WHO did it: “In the beginning God created. . .”
 Our world did not come about because of an accidental set of circumstances.
 God planned His work and then created the earth in an orderly way.
 Each day built upon the day before.